abukharin3/Neural-Kernel/README.md

 ### Examples

-A simple example of how to train a model
+A simple example of how to train a model with the neural kernel.

 ```
 # Training data loader